teukualdieaulia/MomEase-Face-Recognation/projectrekammedis/README.md

 ---

-By leveraging **MomEase** for medical records, healthcare providers and patients can enjoy a secure, user-friendly, and efficient way to manage and access health information, all powered by face recognition for enhanced security.
+By leveraging **MomEase** for medical records, healthcare providers and patients can enjoy a secure, user-friendly, and efficient way to manage and access health information, powered by face recognition for enhanced security.

 ---